DataVolumeXYZ/DataVolumeXYZ/_posts/2023-03-20-external-tool-PbiToolsWatchPS.md

 ## How do I use PbiToolsWatchPS?

 1. Open a .pbix file in Power BI Desktop.
-2. From the "External Tools" menu in Power BI Desktop, click the button labeled "pbi-tools: Watch"
+2. From the "External Tools" ribbon tab in Power BI Desktop, click the button labeled "pbi-tools: Watch"
 3. You should see a Windows PowerShell window open up and start running pbi-tools in Watch Mode.
   * _Note: **Do not** close the PowerShell window yet._
 4. Make some changes to your .pbix file and save it.
 In the PowerShell window, you'll see the output from pbi-tools as it extracts the .json files from your .pbix file.